Our Story

 In 1974, my father, Luc Van Renne, came home from the Middle East with carpets.

-He had been travelling — and what he saw on those journeys would shape our family for the next half century.
+He had been travelling for months, buying nothing at first, and he came back convinced there was a trade in it.
 The pieces he brought back were old, hand-knotted, made by people whose names we would never know but whose work we could read in the wool: the tension of the knots, the natural variations in the dye, the small irregularities that machines do not make.

 He began importing.
 Quietly at first, then steadily.
 It became his trade.